postsharp/Metalama.Samples/examples/builder/builder-2/README.md

 ## Step 3.
 Creating the Builder type

-Now that we have found the artifacts in the base type, we can update the rest of the `BuildAspect` method to use them.
+Now that we have found the artifacts in the base type, we can update the rest of the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method to use them.

 In the snippet that creates the `Builder` type, we specify the `Builder` of the base type as the base type of the new `Builder`: